millanek/tutorials/EvolGen2022/README.md

 <a name="simulation"></a>
-## 1. Inferring the species-tree and gene-flow from a simulated dataset

-### 1.1 Simulating phylogenomic data with msprime
+## Prequel: Simulating phylogenomic data with msprime
 One difficulty with applying and comparing different methods in evolutionary genomics and phylogenomics is that we rarely know what is the right answer.
 If methods give us conflicting answers, or any answers, how do we know if we can trust them?
 An approach that is often helpful is the use of simulated data.
 Knowing the truth allows us to see if the methods we are using make sense.
 One of fastest software packages around for simulating phylogenomic data is the coalescent-based [msprime](https://msprime.readthedocs.io/en/stable/) ([manuscript](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842)).

 The msprime manuscript and the software itself are presented in population genetic framework.
 However, we can use also use msprime to produce phylogenomic data.
 This is because, from the point of view of looking purely at genetic data, there is no fundamental distinction between a set of allopatric populations of a single species and a set of different species.
 The genealogical processes that play out across different population are indeed the same as the processes that determine the genetic relationships along-the-genome of any species that may arise.
 We will return to this theme of a continuum between population genetics and phylogenomics later.